Tania Fordwalker

 A story is a door to another world.

-The doors below sit ajar.
+The doors below stand ajar.

 Take a peek...